platonic-realm/project-zero/Chapter-1/Chapter-1.md

 [Back](../README.md)

-# Chapter 1: Linux + "sh" shell
+# Chapter 1: Linux + sh

 I assume we have our OCI image ready and can use docker or podman to run a container to start building the system.

 In this chapter we disable all Linux kernel features and then enable only the bare minimum needed to run a **sh** shell after boot.
-We heavily rely on [BusyBox](https://busybox.net/) in this project this project.
+We heavily rely on [BusyBox](https://busybox.net/) in this project.
 So, to save time, instead of statically building another shell and use it as **init** process, we use builtin **sh** shell inside BusyBox.

 [BusyBox](https://busybox.net/) is a software suite that provides several Unix utilities in a single executable file.
 It is often used in embedded devices because it is small, efficient, and provides a simple interface for users to access the utilities.
 Some of the utilities that BusyBox provides include ls, cat, echo, grep, and sed, among others.
 BusyBox can be configured to include or exclude certain utilities, depending on the needs of the device it is being used on.

 After running our development container, we build the minimal kernel and BusyBox executable.
 Then, we will create an **initrd** image using **cpio**.
 At the end, using qemu, we will mix everything together to run the compiled Linux kernel with the BusyBox binary as the **userspace** software in an virtualized environment.

-## Introduction
+## Kernel Space & User Space

 In a typical Linux system, the kernel is responsible for managing the hardware resources of the system and providing an interface for user programs to access these resources.
 The kernel is typically loaded into memory at boot time and remains resident in memory for the duration of the system's uptime.

-User programs, on the other hand, are normal programs that run on the system and perform various tasks such as editing text files, browsing the web, or playing games.
-These programs are executed in user space, which is a portion of the system's memory that is dedicated to running user programs.
+On the other hand, user programs are executed in user space, which is a portion of the system's memory that is dedicated to running user programs.

 The separation of user space and kernel space is implemented through the use of virtual memory, which allows the operating system to map different portions of the system's physical memory to different logical addresses.
 The kernel is typically mapped to a high range of logical addresses, while user space is mapped to a lower range of addresses.